sadaszewski/focker/docs/v2/03_improvements.md

 ## Taking into account the exec.fib setting when running focker jail exec

-Certain use cases as described e.g. [here](https://forums.freebsd.org/threads/example-setup-for-email-behind-vps-vpn-dsl-originally-a-nat-loopback-problem.81087/) require usage of FreeBSD's alternative forwarding information base (FIB) mechanism.
-For processes executed via a jail's _exec.*_ family parameters it suffices to specify the _exec.fib_ parameter.
-However _jexec_ does not honor this setting automatically and requires to be wrapped in a call to [_setfib_](https://www.freebsd.org/cgi/man.cgi?query=setfib&sektion=2&format=html).
-Invocations of `focker jail exec` and similar will now take this into account.
+Certain use cases as described e.g. [here](https://forums.freebsd.org/threads/example-setup-for-email-behind-vps-vpn-dsl-originally-a-nat-loopback-problem.81087/) require the usage of FreeBSD's alternative forwarding information base (FIB) mechanism.
+For processes executed through a jail's _exec.*_ family parameters, it suffices to specify the _exec.fib_ parameter.
+However, _jexec_ does not honor this setting automatically and requires to be wrapped in a call to [_setfib_](https://www.freebsd.org/cgi/man.cgi?query=setfib&sektion=2&format=html).
+Invocations of `focker jail exec` and similar now take this into account.

-## Allow for bootstrapping images using different versions of FreeBSD not only the current one,
+## Support bootstrapping of images using different versions of FreeBSD than the host one

+Certain images might be based on a set of packages with frozen versions (e.g. for reproducibility of scientific experiments).
+To this end, in case such images need to be rebuilt, it is useful to have the ability to bootstrap base images using an earlier version of FreeBSD.
+Using the new functionality by invoking e.g. `focker bootstrap install -v 11.4-RELEASE` one would create a base image using FreeBSD 11.4.

-## Sorting of listing results,
+## Sorting of listing results

 ## Configurable prefix for names in /etc/jail.conf,